gcanti/fp-ts/docs/modules/Option.ts.md

 get an array of option and convert it to option of array

-this function have the same behavior of `A.sequence(O.option)` but it's optimized and perform better
+this function has the same behavior of `A.sequence(O.option)` but it's optimized and performs better

 **Signature**